bnbong/FastAPI-fastkit/CONTRIBUTING.md

 ### Making commits

-Use these tags in commit messages:
+Use these tags in PR title:

 - [FEAT]: New feature
 - [FIX]: Bug fix